-The volume of the FSC or PEFC certificated forests and the access to the certified feedstock is not sufficient to provide the biomass at least 75% as SBP-compliant biomass.
+The volume of the FSC or PEFC certificated forests and the access to the certified feedstock is not sufficient to provide the SBP-compliant biomass at the level demanded by the market.

-Since the beginning of the year 2017 the wood feedstock suppliers' conformity about specified risk indicators has been assessed for Latvia.
-Just a small part of suppliers, who has a competence to evaluate potential risks was approved as SBP compliant feedstock suppliers, who was not FSC or PEFC certified.
+Since the beginning of the year 2017 wood feedstock suppliers' conformity about specified-risk indicators has been assessed for Latvia.
+Just a small part of suppliers, who has a competence to evaluate potential risks was approved as SBP compliant feedstock suppliers, who was not FSC or PEFC certified, was accepted.

 As the result of risk mitigation measures assessment, Varpa SIA has approved 5 suppliers, who can provide risk mitigation measures and corresponds to SBE low risks category, initially.
-In 2018 the quantity of corresponding suppliers has achieved 16.
+At the end of 2019 the quantity of corresponding suppliers has achieved 22.

 The approval of the SBE compliant feedstock suppliers in Lithuania started in 2019.
-Three primary feedstock suppliers have agreed to participate in SBE SVP, and one - secondary feedstock supplier.
+Three secondary feedstock suppliers have agreed to participate in SBE SVP.